Eng-M-Abdrabbou/Weather_Prediction_Analysis-FullStack-App/README.md

 ## API Key Security Note

-For demonstration purposes, the API key is placed in `application.properties`. **In a production environment, never commit API keys directly into your code repository.** Use environment variables, Spring Cloud Config, or a dedicated secrets management service.
+For demonstration purposes, the API key is placed in `application.properties`.